 Between Hedgehog and Squirrel class lies out outdoor learning garden.
-Here we have zones to encourage children to engage in water play and sand play, a soft reading space, a mud kitchen, a construction area, cupboards full of numeracy and literacy resources, small parts play equipment and a nature area.
+Here we have zones to encourage children to engage in water play and sand play, a soft reading space, a mud kitchen, a construction area, cupboards full of numeracy and literacy resources, small parts play equipment, a stage and a nature area.

 In 2022, we designed and installed a new trim trail using our Sports Premium Grant.
 Children voted to show which pieces of equipment they would like and enjoy using the equipment to improve their balance, explore movement and play together creatively.
 As a school, we are highly aware of the huge benefits outdoor play can have on children’s physical and mental health and continue to invest in our outdoor play.